luigimorel/ugandaconstitution.com/README.md

 44. [Prohibition of derogation from particular human rights and freedoms](/chapters/Chapter%204.md#44-prohibition-of-derogation-from-particular-human-rights-and-freedoms)
 45. [Human rights and freedoms additional to other rights](/chapters/Chapter%204.md#45-human-rights-and-freedoms-additional-to-other-rights)

-Human rights and freedoms during a state of emergency.
+Human rights and freedoms during a state of emergency

 46. [Effect of laws enacted for a state of emergency](/chapters/Chapter%204.md#46-effect-of-laws-enacted-for-a-state-of-emergency)
 47. [Detention under emergency laws](/chapters/Chapter%204.md#47-detention-under-emergency-laws)
 48. [Review by the Uganda Human Rights Commission](/chapters/Chapter%204.md#48-review-by-the-uganda-human-rights-commission)
 49. [Report to Parliament](/chapters/Chapter%204.md#49-report-to-parliament)

-Enforcement of rights and freedoms by courts.
+Enforcement of rights and freedoms by courts

 50. [Enforcement of rights and freedoms by courts](/chapters/Chapter%204.md#50-enforcement-of-rights-and-freedoms-by-courts)

-Uganda Human Rights Commission.
+Uganda Human Rights Commission

 51. [Uganda Human Rights Commission](/chapters/Chapter%204.md#51-uganda-human-rights-commission)
 52. [Functions of the Human Rights Commission](/chapters/Chapter%204.md#52-functions-of-the-human-rights-commission)
 53. [Powers of the commission](/chapters/Chapter%204.md#53-powers-of-the-commission)